juliasut/Retired-Not-Tired/README.md

 ## The Challenge

-Build and style a functioning app from scratch within a two week timeline while working on a small team of three new devs in three different timezones.
+Build a functioning app from scratch within a two weeks while working on a team of three new devs in three timezones.
 Our goal is to help resolve a chosen social issue by implementing ideas in this app.
 Our mission is to help senior, retired, or early retired people stay active socially, stay in touch, and maintain their quality of life.

-## This project is using Firebase authentication and database.

- In the .env.example file there are the fields that need copied into your own .env file and filled out.

  ## Project Features